 Negotiations are still in a preliminary stage and ongoing.
 DWR's Real Estate Branch is working directly with the landowners to address their questions.
-Landowner is represented by Valerie Kincaid (see comment received on 3/31/2022) in CEQA litigation on the project and is awaiting a decision in that case.
+This owner has refused to communicate with DWR.
 At the time of this report, an agreement has not been reached as to compensation.